secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 There should be a configuration that defines which type of versioning should be taken for new documents.
-For existing documents the ype of versioning can NOT change during lifetime, i.e. once Semantic Versioning, always Semantic Versioning (or analog for Integer Versioning).
+For existing documents the ype of versioning can NOT change during lifetime, i.e. once semantic sersioning, always semantic versioning (or analog for integer versioning).

 ##### current_release_date